legendcodermartino1245/ldac-optimization-guide/README.md

 A key indicator that LDAC Adaptive has stabilized is the log entry:
 LDAC adaptive bit rate adjustments: 2

+A key indicator that LDAC Adaptive is not yet initialized LDAC encode quality mode index: -1

 ### 📊 LDAC Adaptive Mode Stability Matrix